Class of 2000

 Alan Nichol

 He was a three-year letter winner in football and track.
 He totaled 172 points for the 1978 track squad by participating in the 400 and 800 relays, and 400 dash.
 He was co-captain of the undefeated 1977 football squad.
-He was a first team Cen Pac selection, a Big 33 nominee and was named to the Associated Press honorable mention All State team.
-At the time of his graduation in 1977, he was only the 6th student-athlete to earn Zeedick Cup honors for three consecutive years.
-Alan attended IUP and lettered in football all four seasons as a defensive back.
-He graduated from IUP and is a Science teacher.
+He was a first team Cen Pac conference selection, a Big 33 nominee and was named Honorable Mention to the Associated Press All State team.
+At the time of his graduation in 1977, he was only the 6th student-athlete in school history to earn Zeedick Cup honors for three consecutive years.
+Alan started 25 college football games at IUP and was a Co-captain for the 1981 squad.
+After his induction to the Hall, Alan returned to Punxsutawney and was the Head Football Coach for 10 years which included a District 9 Championship in 2009 and the third undefeated, untied regular season in school history in 2010, along with an 18-game regular season winning streak.

 Ray “Windy” Oliver